galarragas/spray-funnel/README.md

 - Number of request per specified interval
 - Number of parallel request
+- Timeout after which an enqueued request has to be discarded
+- Maximum number of messages enqueued after which new incoming messages are discarded until the queue size decreases (limiting spikes)

 As default uses the HTTP transport but offers the possibility of specifying a custom transport